SURYAKANTSHARMA/CountryPicker/README.md

 ## Requirements

 - iOS 10.0+ Support latest release iOS 13
-- Xcode 10.2+ Support latest Xcode 11
+- Xcode 10.2+ Support latest Xcode 11 with Swift

 ## Demo Project
 To run the example project, clone the repo, and run pod update from the Example directory first.